What is internal communication?

 Increased employee engagement

-76% of internant communications professionals cite employee engagement as their number one priority.
+76% of internal communications professionals cite employee engagement as their top priority.

-Internal communications departments play a key part in ensuring everyone is on the same page, working towards the same goal.
+Internal communications departments ensure everyone is on the same page, working towards the same goal.
 At a broader level, internal comms managers are a driving force behind employee engagement.
 Aligning everyone around common goals boosts employee connections that are essential to creating an engaged workforce.

 Helps Employee Advocacy Efforts

 Creating a positive internal dialogue is crucial to promoting positive external dialogue.
 Employees are a company’s best brand advocates.
 While employee advocacy might be more beneficial to HR and marketing, it starts with internal comms.
-Staff can’t be expected to talk about the organization if they don’t know what’s going on.
-Fortunately, the right internal communication strategy can help.
+Staff can’t be expected to talk about the organization if they don’t know what’s happening.
+Fortunately, the right internal communication tool and strategy can help.